ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - can do `smartctl -A /dev/sda` to get temperature (since hddtemp id deprecated)
 - inxi - cli tool to spit out sys info (cpu, audio, video), `inxi -Fxxx`
 - lshw - like inxi, display lots of sys info
+    - `sudo lshw -C display` - show only info about display/GPU
 - stat - get metadata on a file
 - lsblk - show block level devices
 - mkfs - to format a disk partition